Subhrajit-Chowdhury/Design-Simulation-of-a-4-bit-Full-Adder-using-CAD-Tools/README.md

 - **Process:** Standard cell design and transient simulation for all gates and adders.
 - **Performance Metrics Monitored:** Propagation delay, signal integrity, power dissipation, area.
 - **Observations:**
   - During transient simulation, an **unexpected peak overshoot** was observed at switching events (output transitions) in some signals.
-The cause typically traced back to **parasitic capacitances/inductances not fully captured in ideal transient models, probe placement, or measurement environment**.[4][3]
+The cause typically traced back to **parasitic capacitances/inductances not fully captured in ideal transient models, probe placement, or measurement environment**.
   - In real silicon, such overshoot may also arise due to insufficient modeling of board/package parasitics and non-ideal probing (long ground leads, input impedance mismatches).
-In simulation, overshoot can be mitigated by adjusting simulation parameters, optimizing ground connections, and improving modeling of probe behavior.[3]
+In simulation, overshoot can be mitigated by adjusting simulation parameters, optimizing ground connections, and improving modeling of probe behavior.

 ***